andyatkinson/andyatkinson.github.io/consulting.md

 I specialize in **backend development**, writing Ruby 💎 code with **Ruby on Rails** and **Active Record**, and SQL, shell scripts, and more with **PostgreSQL** 🐘 databases.

 ## Why hire me?
+I'm comfortable working with multi-terabyte databases and thousands of queries per second, particularly with [AWS RDS](https://aws.amazon.com/pm/rds).
+I [wrote a book about it](https://pragprog.com/titles/aapsql/high-performance-postgresql-for-rails/).

-- Hire me to improve the performance of your queries, and avoid the need to scale vertically
+- Hire me to improve the performance of your queries, to avoid needing to scale instances vertically
-- Hire me to reduce the data-related bugs and incidents your team is facing, so they can focus on building your core products
+- Hire me to reduce your data-related bugs and incidents, so your full-time team can focus on your core products
-- Hire me to evaluate your current schema designs, queries, indexes, and instances, to improve reliability, cost efficiency, or prepare for growth.
+- Hire me to evaluate your schema design, queries, indexes, and instances, to improve their reliability, cost efficiency, and growth management
-- You may be facing a significant data migration, and that's something I can help you with.
+- If you're facing a significant data migration, perhaps due to a schema change (primary key conversion, table partitioning), I can help.
-- You may need the services of an application-focused DBA, who can provide and apply recommendations for both PostgreSQL and Rails.
-I can do that.
+- I can provide you Application DBA insights and recommendations for both PostgreSQL and Rails, and apply changes for parameters and code
-- Would your team benefit from more PostgreSQL and database topic training?
-I can provide customized training on PostgreSQL topics for your team. 🧠
+- Would your team benefit from PostgreSQL training on index design or query planning?
+I would be happy to do that. 🧠

 Something else?
 Let’s talk (see below).

 ## Testimonials 🤝
 > Andrew helped us reduce errors by setting PostgreSQL parameters, and began contributing code to our multi-database project.
-<cite>- VP of Engineering</cite>
+<cite>- Brendan, VP of Engineering</cite>

 > Andrew provided training on query plans and indexes, and greatly improved the performance of a significant query by rewriting it and adding new indexes.
-<cite>- Director of Engineering</cite>
+<cite>- John, Director of Engineering</cite>

 ## Let's Talk

-Pick a time below to book a 30-minute call, or [contact me](/contact) if those don't work.
+Pick a time below for a 30-minute call or [contact me](/contact) to arrange a different time.

-I'm looking forward to meeting and learning how I can help.
+I'm looking forward to meeting you and seeing how I can help.

 <!-- Calendly inline widget begin -->
 <div class="calendly-inline-widget" data-url="https://calendly.com/pgrailsbook/30min?hide_gdpr_banner=1" style="min-width:350px;height:700px;"></div>